ikawaha/kagome.ipadic/README.md

 # Working with GAE/Go

-Using fully kagome.ipadic on GAE/Go needs at least B4 instance.
+Using fully kagome.ipadic on GAE/Go needs at least B4 instance (>512MB memory).
-If you use the simple dictionary without contents other than part of speech, it will run on B1 instance.
+If you use a simple dictionary without contents other than part of speech, it will be able to run on B1 instance.
+Even in that case, the analysis result does not change, the output contents (`活用型`, `活用形`, `基本形`, `読み`, `発音`) are omitted.

 |Instance Class|Memory Limit|CPU Limit|
 |:---|:---|:---|